kcjerrell/kcjerrell/README.md

 #### What I want to do
 After an aimless and mediocre 'career' in retail - I'm making the jump!
 I'm actively seeking any position as a developer - frontend, backend, or otherwise.

+[This is all out of date!
+I just haven't come up with a new format for explaining that I'm a Lead QA Engineer for QA Wolf.]